Neusoft Showcases Full-Stack & Global Innovations at Auto China 2026

 This strategic upgrade positions Neusoft Smart Go to focus on full-domain scenarios in upper-body electronics, building a product matrix covering full-category in-vehicle electronics solutions, including central computing platforms, cockpit-driving-parking integration, intelligent cockpits, intelligent communications, intelligent audio systems, and zonal control units, and pioneering the integration of large model algorithms.

 Jian Guodong, Senior Vice President of Neusoft and CEO of Neusoft Smart Go, said, "This strategic upgrade represents a significant leap from partial focus to comprehensive layout.
 Through our dual-track strategy of high-end cutting-edge solutions and mature standardized products, we can flexibly meet the mass production needs of vehicle models across different regions and price segments worldwide."
-Under the core model of "Chinese efficiency + global delivery + localized services", Neusoft Smart Go will provide mass-producible, adaptable hardware-software integrated solutions, empowering global automakers in achieving intelligent transformation.
+Neusoft Smart Go will provide mass-producible, adaptable hardware-software integrated solutions, empowering global automakers in achieving intelligent transformation.

 Neusoft's President, Mr.Gai Longjia stated, "In the future, Neusoft Smart Go will create stronger synergy with Neusoft Corporation by sharing internal technologies and capabilities while responding jointly to external demands.
 This specialized yet collaborative model will preserve business unit's agility and expertise while enhancing Neusoft's full-stack technological advantages."